nsdf-fabric/NSDF_Tutorial/README.md

 Upload and download intermediary data to/from public storage solutions such as Dataverse, and to/from private storage options like Seal Storage.

-Utilize the NSDF dashboard for sophisticated data visualization and analysis, including features like zooming in for detailed examination, selecting specific subregions for cropping, and exporting these areas in a format compatible with Python.
+Deploy the NSDF dashboard for sophisticated data visualization and analysis, including features like zooming in for detailed examination, selecting specific subregions for cropping, and exporting these areas in a format compatible with Python.

 This tutorial follows the steps in Figure 1.